-Using the deliberation statement, the Director of Title IX and Compliance will work with the Chair to prepare a Notice of Outcome.
-The Director of Title IX and Compliance will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the Parties and their Advisors within ten (10) business days of receiving the Decision-maker(s)' deliberation statement.
+Using the deliberation statement, the Title IX Director will work with the Chair to prepare a Notice of Outcome.
+The Title IX Director will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the Parties and their Advisors within ten (10) business days of receiving the Decision-maker(s)' deliberation statement.